tweag/nickel/doc/manual/modular-configurations.md

 ubiquitous concept of all.
 For the machine example, a ([pure][pure-function]) function is exactly what we look for: an expression with unknown parameters which can be selected at usage time.
-Virtually every programming language has functions in some form, even if they're not called that way (for example, in Terraform's configuration language, _modules_ are more or less functions[^terraform-modules]).
+Virtually every programming language has functions in some form, even if they're not called that (for example, in Terraform's configuration language, _modules_ are more or less functions[^terraform-modules]).

-You might even want not to hardcode some parameters directly in the configuration but rather fetch them from the command line or an environment variable for each deployment, turning your whole configuration to a function:
+You might even want to not hardcode some parameters directly in the configuration but rather fetch them from the command line or an environment variable for each deployment, turning your whole configuration to a function: